m-abs/vimrc2014/README.md

+# My vimrc

+I've been using [The Ultimate vimrc](https://github.com/amix/vimrc) for years, but I didn't used most of the plugins or settings that amix had included.
+However I liked the way he includes and loads the plugins, so I've finally made my fork of his setup, only with the modules I personally need.

+# From origin README.md:

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.